home

 The USF Logic Model team brings expertise from those who have worked with communities across the nation to develop their theories of change and develop logic models.
 Adding to this capacity, members of the Department of Child and Family Studies ensure this site's content is accessible, using the most current information and technologies.
 View presentation highlighting technical assistance offered by the USF Logic Model Team.

-Sandra Dwinell Sandra is an Assistant Director in the USF Department of Child and Family Studies at the Louis de la Parte Florida Mental Health Institute in the College of Behavioral and Community Sciences.
+Sandra Dwinell Sandra is an Assistant Director in the Department of Child & Family Studies at the Louis de la Parte Florida Mental Health Institute, College of Behavioral & Community Sciences, University of South Florida..
 As supervisor of the CFS Communications Unit, Sandra is responsible for the coordination of the department’s knowledge dissemination activities.
 Her duties include the oversight and direction of the Communications Unit staff as well as project management, administration, event planning, and marketing.
 Sandra also serves as the USF Project Coordinator for the National Evaluation.
 Her responsibilities include project management, direction, and coordination of activities relating to the National Evaluation project through the Macro grant.
 Sandra, a graduate of the University of South Florida, has been employed with the University for over five years and brings her strong background in project management, planning, and organization to the department.

 line decor